simongraham/hovernet_inference/README.md

 ## License

-Note that the Pecan dataset is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/), therefore the derived weights for HoVer-Net are also shared under the same license.
+Note that the PanNuke dataset is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/), therefore the derived weights for HoVer-Net are also shared under the same license.
 Please consider the implications of using the weights under this license on your work and it's licensing.

 ## Extra Information